-The Degree (Hons) shall be conferred on a candidate who has satisfied the following requirements, after Academic a) A student shall secure minimum of 140 credits and fulfil the minimum credit requirement in each category as per section 9.1.
+The Degree shall be conferred on a candidate who has satisfied the following requirements, after Academic Council recommendation and approval by Board of Management.

+a) A student shall secure minimum of 170 credits and fulfil the minimum credit requirement in each category as per section 9.1.